 Ahh, planks.
-Most people hate them (and skip them during their workouts), but it’s an exercise that is a necessity for anyone who is active.
 They seem simple, but like with most exercises, proper form is key for them to be effective.

 - Start by laying on your stomach on the ground or on an exercise mat.
 Position your elbows so that they are directly under your shoulder, and bent at a 90 degree angle.
 Place your palms flat on the floor and keep your forearms parallel to each other.

 - Curl your toes under so that you place the weight on the balls of your feet.

 - Engage your abdominals to lift your hips off the ground, leaving your knees on the ground.
 Keep a straight line from the crown of your head to your knees.
 This is a modified plank (pictured below).

 - Engage your glutes, quadriceps and abs to lift your knees off the ground.
 There should be a straight line from your head to your feet.

 - Hold this position for 20 seconds.
 As you get stronger, hold this plank position for as long as possible without compromising form.
 Remember to breathe naturally.

 - Keep your neck neutral.
 Focus on a point that is about 12 inches in front of you.
 Be sure not to crank your neck too far forward, and don’t let your head “hang” down.
 Keep the crown of your head reaching forward and your neck lengthened.

 - Hold your shoulders away from your ears.
 Engage your shoulders and draw them down your back, elongating your neck.
 Don’t allow the shoulders to “wing” out, but instead, try to keep a flat space between your shoulders.
 Imagine balancing a glass of water between your shoulders.